Rather than ask what we are good at… ask who are our customers? What do they need? Then, give that to them.

 Jeff Bezos, CEO, Amazon

-Of course, it would be unfair to dismiss the company's ambition for technology, the point here, is that this ambition was built entirely on internal assumptions, without consideration of what their customers might genuinely find useful.
-So, with the risk of over engineering and ultimately damaging their brand – “we know that customers can suffer from feature fatigue, which hurts future sales” Rethinking Marketing, HBR – we advised them differently.
+Of course, it would be unfair to dismiss a company's ambition for interactive features and for attempting to embrace technology.
+The point here, is that when ambition is built entirely on internal assumptions, without consideration or assessment of what customers might genuinely find useful, you can find yourself on completely unnecessary paths.
+So, with the risk of over engineering and ultimately damaging their brand – “we know that customers can suffer from feature fatigue, which hurts future sales” Rethinking Marketing, HBR – we advised our client differently...

 First, we identified their key customers, then we conducted a series of interviews to build clear use cases.
 By mapping out real-world customer preferences, we were able to determine how their new services and products might be best accessed and promoted to their core customers.
 Working in this way, had the added benefit of saving the company unnecessary amounts of lost time and needless expense too.

 A shift to building brands and brand touchpoints, built on customer insights can be realised in several ways: